Shamsejaz/fandba-US-website/DOCKER-DEPLOYMENT.md

 ```

 For production, you might want to add more persistent volumes for logs, file uploads, etc.

+## SEO Features in Docker Deployment

+All SEO optimizations are automatically included in the Docker build:

+- **Structured Data**: JSON-LD schemas for Organization, LocalBusiness, and Service types
+- **Canonical URLs**: Proper canonical URL implementation across all pages
+- **OpenGraph & Twitter Cards**: Enhanced metadata for rich previews
+- **Heading Hierarchy**: Optimized content structure for better indexing
+- **Sitemap**: Automatically generated sitemap.xml
+- **Robots.txt**: Properly configured for search engine crawlers

+These features are built into the application during the Docker build process and are immediately available when the container starts.

+### Verifying SEO Features in Deployment

+To verify that SEO features are working in your Docker deployment:

+1. Check the site is running: `docker-compose ps`
+2. Access the homepage and view source to confirm structured data is present
+3. Check the sitemap at `/sitemap.xml`
+4. Verify robots.txt at `/robots.txt`
+5. Use Google Search Console to verify structured data and sitemap

+## Production Deployment Considerations

 ## Scaling the Application